-SARs entitle the recipient to receive shares of Common Stock having a value equal to the excess of the fair market value of the Common Stock on the exercise date over the exercise price multiplied by the number of shares of Common Stock with respect to which the SAR was exercised.
-The exercise price of SARs may not be less than the fair market value of Common Stock on the grant date.
+SARs entitle the recipient to receive shares of our common stock having a value equal to the excess of the fair market value of our common stock on the exercise date over the exercise price multiplied by the number of shares of our common stock with respect to which the SAR was exercised.
+The exercise price of SARs may not be less than the fair market value of our common stock on the grant date.
 The term of each SAR may not exceed ten years.
 The administrator determines the terms and conditions of SARs subject to the following: (i) SARs granted in tandem with stock options shall be exercisable at such time or times and to the extent that the related stock options shall be exercisable; and (ii) upon exercise of a SAR, the applicable portion of any related stock option shall be surrendered.